-Most great business owners will already have an accountant, but are you happy and satisfied with the work of your current accountant?
-If yes, than that's great they are doing a wonderful job, though would it not also make good business sense to ensure you are getting the best services for your business?
-If you're not currently happy with your accountant, than it seems they may not be meeting your needs as a business owner and it may be time to look for an accounting firm that does meet your needs.
+Most great business owners will already have an accountant, though would it not also make good business sense to ensure you are getting the best services for your business?
+If you're not currently happy with your accountant, they may not be meeting your needs as a business owner and it may be time to look for an accounting firm that does meet your needs.

 We understand that traveling can be a large inconvenience for many, especially if you have to make the trip frequently.
 At Chamberland Business Accounting, we prefer to remain convenient to our clients, so we can come out to your business location to meet with you and discuss your financial records.
 Our team is also readily available to answer any questions over the phone, through text, or email.
 Whichever method you prefer.

-If your spouse is an accountant than that is perfect for you and your business.
+If your spouse is an accountant, then that is perfect for you and your business.
 Though, even with your family member being an accountant many will find it uncomfortable having a family member know all of your personal financial information.
-Having a family member complete your taxes and finances can also mean they are "just doing you a favor" and not getting paid for their work, so they will not put the time and care into the work that a non-relative would.
+Having a family member complete your taxes and finances can also mean they are "just doing you a favor" and not getting paid for their work, so they will not put the time or effort into the work that a non-relative would.
 If neither your significant other or family member are accountants this could cause risk to your business.
-We understand it is more economical to have one of them handle your taxes and finances, however, they are more than likely unaware of the ever changing laws and procedures in handling financial records which can end up costing you a lot of money or your entire business, if done incorrectly.
+We understand it is more economical to have one of them handle your taxes and finances, however, they are more than likely unaware of the ever changing laws and procedures which can end up costing you a lot of money or your entire business, if done incorrectly.

 Unfortunately we are not able to quote an exact price until after having an initial consultation, however, we do offer three separate business packages with starting prices based on the size of the business and the average needs.
 To receive an exact price for our services, please call our office at 401-765-1235 or email at info@chamberlandco to schedule an initial consultation.Visit our "Small Business Packages" page.